The *Official* Story in third person which is SO strange to write 🙂

 - I broke my arm in two places when I was about twelve…my gym teacher didn’t believe me at first and told me to shake it off.

 - I spent lots of my time at my grandparents after breaking my arm and freaked out because the cast was red.
 I was convinced I was bleeding profusely.
-My grandma had a hard time making me understand that it was just the tiles of the kitchen…
+My grandma had a hard time making me understand that the red on my cast was just the reflection of the kitchen tiles…